refinery-labs/refinery/customer-docs/refinery/docs/debugging/index.md

 ## What Refinery Logs

 Before we dive into debugging your service, we first have to talk about logging.
-Refinery logs a large amount of metadata about a Lambda's given execution.
+Refinery logs a large amount of metadata about a `Code Block`'s given execution.
 For example, some of the data which is logged is the following:

-* The full input to the Lambda.
+* The full input to the `Code Block`.
-* The full returned output of the Lambda.
+* The full returned output of the `Code Block`.
 * All `stdout` and `stderr` outputted during execution.
 * Time of execution.